wise-old-man/wise-old-man/docs/docs/guides/how-to-join-a-group.md

 - You’ll be able to participate in the group’s competitions and appear in group stats and leaderboards.

 ### Tips
-- Keep your profile updated so leaders can verify your identity and stats quickly.
+- Keep your profile updated so leaders can verify your stats quickly.
-- If you don’t know who the leaders are, check the group’s socials or ask in their clan chat/Discord.
 - Be patient - leaders add members manually and may be in a different timezone.

 ### Troubleshooting
 - Can’t find contact info: Most clans will add their socials to the group page.
 If they have not, you may need to reach out directly and ask how to join.
-- I've joined an in-game clan but am not in the WOM group: Contact the group leader and ask if they can add you the group.
+- I've applied and been accepted into an in-game clan but am not in the WOM group: Contact the group leader and ask if they can add you the group.